Nimus-oes/react-world-ranks/README.md

 <p align="center"><img src="" width="70%"></p>

-This application is a responsive dashboard for exploring global country data using the REST Countries API.
-It displays key metrics—including population, area, region, and independence status—with support for multiple languages.
-Users can interactively search, sort, and filter the dataset to tailor the view to their needs.
-The app is built with a strong focus on internationalization (i18n), accessibility, and efficient data fetching, leveraging tools such as Radix UI, react-i18next, and TanStack Query.
+This responsive dashboard visualizes global country data from the REST Countries API, showing key metrics like population, area, region, and independence status.
+It supports multiple languages and allows users to interactively search, sort, and filter results.
+The app is built with a focus on i18n, accessibility, and efficient data fetching using Radix UI, react-i18next, and TanStack Query.

 ### <div align="center"><a href="https://nimus-oes.github.io/react-world-ranks/">Go to Live Demo</a></div>